Random vs Mice Imputation

 geom_density(aes(x = df2$x), color = "red") +

-labs(title = "Random Imutation - Original vs. Imputed")
+labs(title = "Random Imutation - Original vs. Imputed") Both real and imputed data are correlated

-The imputed values are not significantly different from the real values.#compare the missing values with the real ones
+cor(df1$x, df2$x)## [1] 0.6846402#compare the missing values with the real ones

-t.test(miss1, miss2, paired = TRUE)
+t.test(miss1, miss2, paired = TRUE)##

 ## Paired t-test